How to brief your architectural photographer

 Something else to consider when crafting the perfect brief is where you plan on using the photos – just your website and social media?
 Or will they be also be submitted to competitions and magazines?

-The photographer will set different rates depending so it’s important to have that conversation so you can get exactly what you want.
-The photographer may also have some advice on what different publications or competitions need in terms of imagery and can work that into the shoot.
+The photographer will set different rates depending, so it’s important to have that conversation so you can get exactly what you want.
+The photographer may also have some advice on what different publications or competitions need in terms of imagery and can work that into your shoot.